vd1/simu/README.md

-The main file is "e.ml" (ocaml) and contains various functions to "integrate" a Kandle or Uniswapv3 strategy against a price series (can think of it as a stochastic integral):
+The main file is "e.ml" (ocaml) and contains various functions to "integrate" a Kandle or Uniswapv3 strategy against a price series (we think of it as a stochastic integral)

 ## price series
 1. generators of price series (from data, from BM, from GBM)